mosip/documentation/docs/esignet-end-user-guide.md

 ![](\_images/idp-login-otp-askingconsent.png)

 8\.
-The resident has the choice to select amongst the list of Voluntary claims while the Essential claims are mandatory and not editable.
+The resident has the choice to select amongst the list of Voluntary claims while the Essential claims are mandatory and cannot be edited.

 ![](\_images/idp-login-otp-showingclaims.png)